Psycho (1960 film): Plot

-During a Friday afternoon tryst in a Phoenix hotel, real estate secretary Marion Crane and her boyfriend Sam Loomis discuss their inability to get married because of Sam's debts.
-Marion returns to work, steals a cash payment of $40,000 entrusted to her for deposit, and sets off to drive to Sam's home in Fairvale, California.
-Marion hurriedly trades her car en route, arousing suspicion from both the car dealer and a California Highway Patrol officer.

-Marion stops for the night at the Bates Motel, located off the main highway, and hides the stolen money inside a newspaper.
-Proprietor Norman Bates descends from a large house overlooking the motel, registers Marion under an assumed name, and invites her to dine with him.
-After Norman returns to his house, Marion overhears Norman arguing with his mother about Marion's presence.
-Norman returns with a light meal and apologizes for his mother's outbursts.
-Norman discusses his hobby as a taxidermist, his mother's "illness", and how people have a "private trap" they want to escape.
-Marion decides to drive back to Phoenix in the morning and return the stolen money.
-As Marion showers, a shadowy figure in a dress appears and stabs her to death.
-Soon afterward, Norman cleans up the murder scene, putting Marion's body, belongings, and the hidden cash in her car, and sinks it in a swamp.
+Marion Crane, a real estate secretary in Phoenix, steals $40,000 in cash from her employer after hearing her boyfriend, Sam Loomis, complain that his debts are delaying their marriage.
+She sets off to drive to Sam's home in the town of Fairvale, California, switching cars in Bakersfield after an encounter with a suspicious policeman.
+A heavy rainstorm forces Marion to stop at the secluded Bates Motel just a few miles from Fairvale.
+Norman Bates, the proprietor, whose Second Empire style house overlooks the motel, registers Marion (who uses an alias) and invites her to dinner with him in the motel's office.
+When Norman returns to his house to retrieve the food, Marion overhears him arguing with his mother about his desire to dine with Marion.
+After he returns, he discusses his hobby as a taxidermist, his mother's "illness" and how people have a "private trap" they want to escape.
+When Marion suggests that Norman should have his mother institutionalized, he becomes greatly offended and insists that she's harmless.
+Marion decides to drive back to Phoenix in the morning to return the stolen money.
+As she showers, a shadowy figure enters the bathroom with a kitchen knife and stabs her to death.
+Shortly afterward, Norman is heard horrified at his mother's actions and rushes back to find Marion dead.
+He hurriedly cleans up the murder scene and places Marion's body, her belongings, and, unbeknownst to him, the hidden cash in her car, before sinking the vehicle in a swamp.

-Marion's sister Lila arrives in Fairvale a week later, tells Sam about the theft, and demands to know her whereabouts.
-He denies knowing anything about her disappearance.
-A private investigator named Arbogast approaches them, saying that he has been hired to retrieve the money.
-Arbogast stops at the Bates Motel and questions Norman, whose nervous behavior and inconsistent answers arouse his suspicion.
-He examines the guest register and discovers from her handwriting that Marion spent a night in the motel.
-When Arbogast learns that Marion had spoken to Norman's mother, Arbogast asks to speak to her, but Norman refuses it.
-Arbogast updates Sam and Lila about his search and promises to meet them within an hour at Sam's home.
-After he enters the Bates home to search for Norman's mother, the shadowy figure emerges from the bedroom and stabs him to death.
+Marion's sister, Lila, arrives in Fairvale a week later, tells Sam about the theft and demands information about Marion's whereabouts.
+He denies knowing anything about Marion's disappearance.
+A private investigator named Arbogast approaches them, stating that he has been hired to retrieve the money.
+He stops in at the Bates Motel and questions Norman, whose nervous conduct, stuttering, and inconsistent answers arouse his suspicion.
+Arbogast examines the guest register and discovers from some handwriting in it that Marion spent a night in the motel.
+When Arbogast infers from things Norman says that Marion had spoken to his mother, Arbogast asks to speak to her, but Norman refuses to allow it.
+Arbogast leaves, finds a pay phone, and calls Lila to tell her of his suspicions and that he will go back to the motel, speak to Norman's mother, and rejoin Lila in town later.
+When Arbogast returns and enters the Bates' house to search for Norman's mother, a shadowy figure at the top of the stairs ambushes him and slashes him around the head.
+He tumbles down the stairs as the figure stabs him repeatedly.